Generic selectors

 Post Type Selectors

-How many football teams in Buenos Aires?
+How many football teams in Buenos Aires are there?

 A hotbed of footballing culture

 The South American nation lives and breathes football.
-It is a hotbed of culture and meaning when it comes to the beautiful game, as was depicted in all its glory late in 2022 when a Lionel Messi-inspired Argentina side triumphed at the Qatar World Cup.
+It is a hotbed of culture and meaning when it comes to the beautiful game, as was depicted in all its glory late in 2022 when a Messi-inspired Argentina side triumphed at the Qatar World Cup.
 It was the national team’s long-awaited first glory on the greatest stage since 1986 in Mexico when Diego Maradona was the icon.

 Lionel Messi celebrates Argentina winning the 2022 World Cup in Qatar in December 2022